Justar96/memory-pickle-mcp/README.md

 ## How Memory Works

+*for kilo , cline , roo best with code mode. there are some struggle with HITL*

 **Memory-Only Storage**
 - All data exists only during the current chat session
 - Nothing saved to disk - no files created